Skwunk/API/README.md

 # API
-A trial of the new URY API
+A test of the viability of a new URY API